How WEIRD is Usable Privacy and Security Research? (Extended Version): Results

 \subsection{Western}

-Of our dataset, 51.89\% (371/715) explicitly reported the participants' countries.
+Of our dataset, 51.89\% (371/715) papers explicitly reported the participants' countries.
 In 15.94\% (114/715) of papers, although the authors did not mention the participants' countries, we were able to infer them from the authors' affiliations (e.g., if authors mentioned that participants were recruited locally and all the authors were at institutions in the same country).
-For the remaining 32.17\% (230/715) of papers, we were not able to confidently identify the participants' countries because the authors provided no or unclear descriptions of the participants' countries.
-For example, there were (i) papers that described only that participants were recruited locally or a user study was conducted in person, but not all the authors were at institutions in the same country, (ii) papers that described only that participants were recruited thorough social media, crowdsourcing, or personal contacts (i.e., recruitment methods that may include people outside of the authors' country, especially for online studies), and (iii) papers that described only that participants were recruited at a security conference held in a specific country (some attendees may be from outside of the country).
-We provide a detailed information about our coding rules for participants' countries in Appendix~\ref{section:appendix_codingrule_country}.
+For the remaining 32.17\% (230/715) of papers, we were not able to confidently identify the participants' countries because the authors provided no or unclear descriptions.
+For example, there were papers (i) that described only that participants were recruited locally or a user study was conducted in person, but not all the authors were in the same country; (ii) that described only that participants were recruited thorough social media, crowdsourcing, or personal contacts (i.e., recruitment methods that may include people outside of the authors' country, especially for online studies); and (iii) that described only that participants were recruited at a security conference held in a specific country (some attendees may be from outside of the country).
+We provide a flowchart for coding in participants' countries in Appendix~\ref{section:appendix_codingrule_country}.

 \begin{savenotes}

 \end{savenotes}